shimamohammadi/PS-PC/README.md

 ### Performance Evaluation
 #####  1. Labeling Evaluation:
 Three labeling procedures were proposed and compared in this paper.
-To compare them, navigate to: `src/Performance_Evaluation/labeling_compare.py` to compare them
+To compare them, navigate to: `src/Performance_Evaluation/labeling_compare`
 #####  2. Ablation Study:
-To evaluate different components of the framework, navigate to: `src/Ablation_study and run ablation_study.py`
+To evaluate different components of the framework, navigate to: `src/Ablation_study and run ablation_study`

 # Citation
 ```